amanoj553/GenAI_Python_Projects/GenAI_deployment_steps_flow.md

 ## 📦 Application Overview

 This app is a **Machine Learning model** that predicts whether a patient is likely to have diabetes based on inputs.
-It exposes an API using **TensorFlow Serving** or **Flask**, depending on implementation.
+It exposes an API using **Streamlit** for implementation.

 This is a Streamlit-based web application with the following core features: